eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Series label
 ------------
-Name that this new serie will have in the Chartbox. \
+Name that this new serie will have in the Chartbox. |br|
 If not set, the default name of a serie is ``<cumulative_function>_<entity_kind>-<number_of_binds>``.

 .. _source_entity_id:

 Source Entity Id
 ----------------
-This is the entity Id of the entity that the data will be collected from.
+This is the *entity Id* of the entity that the data will be collected from.
 This field has an entity kind to encapsulate the ids of the entities with the same kind, and make it easier to search for the id required.